diversenok/Kernel-Bridge-Delphi-Connector/Readme.md

 # Kernel-Bridge Delphi Connector

-This project is a library for using the user-mode side of the API provided by [Kernel Bridge](https://github.com/HoShiMin/Kernel-Bridge) with Delphi.
+This project is a library for using the user-mode side of the API provided by **[Kernel Bridge](https://github.com/HoShiMin/Kernel-Bridge)** with Delphi.
 It allows manipulating processes and threads from kernel-mode, contains functions for directly manipulating kernel and physical memory, and more.

 ## Content

 The library includes a single header file — **KernelBridgeApi.pas** — a translated version of definitions for the functions exported by **User-Bridge.dll**.
 Although this file depends on the headers from NtUtils, it should be simple to inline and remove those dependencies if necessary.

 The rest files are the wrappers that allow better integration of the functionality into the language and automated resource lifetime management.
-These modules are an extension of my [NtUtils library](https://github.com/diversenok/NtUtilsLibrary).
+These modules are an extension of my **[NtUtils library](https://github.com/diversenok/NtUtilsLibrary)**.

 File                                  | Description
 ------------------------------------- | ------------